GamgeeNL/websocket-client/README.md

 If you don't know why you would want to then this probably isn't for you.

+As is it is just pinging echo.websocket.org for demonstration purposes.
+You'll have to point it somewhere else to do something smarter with it.

 ## Installation
 You need to have [Elixir and Erlang](https://elixir-lang.org/install.html) installed.